-This means that patients will get the very best possible outcome: not only will they have expert cardiologists operating, but technology experts can attend planned or emergency interventions– from a safe distance.
+This means that patients will get the very best possible outcome: not only will they have expert cardiologists operating, but technology experts can attend planned or emergency interventions– from a safe distance, without compromising on quality.

 The Surgery Assistance software technology was developed by the Amsterdam-based company Rods&Cones.
 The Iristick smart glasses are equipped with two cameras to give the remote expert an unrestricted, close-up view of the intervention and enable real-time exchange and collaboration.